irods/irods_api_plugin_genquery2/README.md

 This project provides an API Plugin, a Rule Engine Plugin, and an iCommand upon successfully compiling it.

-This project only compiles against iRODS 4.3.0 and depends on the following:
+This project compiles against iRODS 4.2.11 and iRODS 4.2.12.
+It depends on the following:
 - irods-dev(el)
 - irods-runtime
 - irods-externals-boost